 Moving on to the next assignment

-My husband and I have lived in three different states so far.
-New Mexico, Ohio and now California.
-The moves have not always been easy and some days I wish we could be in a place that I can put my roots deep down into the ground and not have to worry that in three or four years I will be doing all this all over again.
+As my husband progresses in rank the amount of control that he has in deciding our next move increases in some ways and decreases in others.
+We are always open to a change the military may throw at us.
+And we know that the needs of the military mean even when there is a plan things can change.
+Each move will be different.
+Some moves have not always been easy and some days I wish we could be in a place that I can put my roots deep down into the ground and not have to worry that in three or four years I will be doing all this all over again.

-When you are in the military you know you can’t waste time.
+One thing you learn quickly when you are in the military is you can’t waste time.
 You have to dive into new experiences right away.
 If you are invited to an outing when you arrive you will drop everything (including unpacking) to make a connection.
 The first opportunity for a bible study or play date is something you are looking for.

 A way to connect.